The Mystic Way of Evangelism, 2nd Edition

 "The Mystic Way of Evangelism is honest, reflective, intelligent, and rooted in Scripture and tradition.
 It offers a hopeful vision that Heath has modeled for us through her work of helping others shape communities of faith that are vibrantly living into the future.
 This book is a must-read for anyone who cares about the current state of Christianity in the West and longs for a healthy way forward."

-Johnny Sears, director, Academy for Spiritual Formation and Emerging Ministries, The Upper Room
+Johnny Sears, director, Academy for Spiritual Formation, The Upper Room

 "Elaine Heath presents an alternative path of Western Christianity that is fully engaged with Christian mystics.
 Her ideas have sparked a renewed and timely interest in the intersection of the Christian mystics, contemplation, and practical Christianity.
 I appreciate her genuine love of the church as a theologian but especially as a living practitioner, whispering fullness of life and hope to the church through the lives and teachings of Christian saints and mystics.
 This book inspires through the richness of traditions while opening readers to divine possibility in the midst of decline and challenge in today's church."